The value of timing information in event-triggered control: Acknowledgements

-\begin{IEEEbiography} [{ }] {Massimo Franceschetti} (M'98-SM'11) received the Laurea degree (with highest honors) in computer engineering from the University of Naples, Naples, Italy, in 1997, the M.S. and Ph.D. degrees in electrical engineering from the California Institute of Technology, Pasadena, CA, in 1999, and 2003, respectively.
+\begin{IEEEbiography} [{ }]{Mohammad Javad Khojasteh}(S'14) did his undergraduate study at the Sharif University of Technology.
+He received two B.Sc. degrees in electrical engineering and pure mathematics in 2015.
+He received the M.Sc. degree in electrical and computer engineering at the University of California San Diego (UCSD), La Jolla, CA, in 2017.
+Currently, he is pursuing a Ph.D. degree in electrical and computer engineering at UCSD under the advice of prof. Franceschetti.
+His research interests include networked control systems, machine learning, and robotics. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Pavankumar Tallapragada} received the B.E. degree in Instrumentation Engineering from SGGS Institute of Engineering $\&$ Technology, Nanded, India in 2005, M.Sc.
+(Engg.) degree in Instrumentation from the Indian Institute of Science, Bangalore, India in 2007 and the Ph.D. degree in Mechanical Engineering from the University of Maryland, College Park in 2013.
+He held a postdoctoral position at the University of California, San Diego during 2014 to 2017.
+He is currently an Assistant Professor in the Department of Electrical Engineering at the Indian Institute of Science, Bengaluru, India.
+His research interests include event-triggered control, networked control systems, distributed control and networked transportation systems. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Jorge Cort\'es} (M'02-SM'06-F'14) received the Licenciatura degree in mathematics from Universidad de Zaragoza, Zaragoza, Spain, in 1997, and the Ph.D. degree in engineering mathematics from Universidad Carlos III de Madrid, Madrid, Spain, in 2001.
+He held postdoctoral positions with the University of Twente, Twente, The Netherlands, and the University of Illinois at Urbana-Champaign, Urbana, IL, USA.
+He was an Assistant Professor with the Department of Applied Mathematics and Statistics, University of California, Santa Cruz, CA, USA, from 2004 to 2007.
+He is currently a Professor in the Department of Mechanical and Aerospace Engineering, University of California, San Diego, CA, USA.
+He is the author of Geometric, Control and Numerical Aspects of Nonholonomic Systems (Springer-Verlag, 2002) and co-author (together with F. Bullo and S. Mart{\'\i}nez) of Distributed Control of Robotic Networks (Princeton University Press, 2009).
+He has been an IEEE Control Systems Society Distinguished Lecturer (2010-2014) and is an elected member for 2018-2020 of the Board of Governors of the IEEE Control Systems Society.
+His current research interests include distributed control and optimization, network science, opportunistic state-triggered control and coordination, reasoning under uncertainty, and distributed decision making in power networks, robotics, and transportation. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Massimo Franceschetti} (M'98-SM'11-F'18) received the Laurea degree (with highest honors) in computer engineering from the University of Naples, Naples, Italy, in 1997, the M.S. and Ph.D. degrees in electrical engineering from the California Institute of Technology, Pasadena, CA, in 1999, and 2003, respectively.
 He is Professor of Electrical and Computer Engineering at the University of California at San Diego (UCSD).
 Before joining UCSD, he was a postdoctoral scholar at the University of California at Berkeley for two years.
 He has held visiting positions at the Vrije Universiteit Amsterdam, the \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne, and the University of Trento.
 His research interests are in physical and information-based foundations of communication and control systems.
-He is co-author of the book ``Random Networks for Communication'' and author of ``Wave Theory of Information,'' both published by Cambridge University Press.
-Dr. Franceschetti served as Associate Editor for Communication Networks of the IEEE Transactions on Information Theory (2009 -- 2012), as associate editor of the IEEE Transactions on Control of Network Systems (2013-16) and as Guest Associate Editor of the IEEE Journal on Selected Areas in Communications (2008, 2009).
-He is currently serving as Associate Editor of the IEEE Transactions on Network Science and Engineering.
+He is a co-author of the book ``Random Networks for Communication'' and author of ``Wave Theory of Information,'' both published by Cambridge University Press.
+Dr. Franceschetti served as Associate Editor for Communication Networks of the IEEE Transactions on Information Theory (2009-2012), as Associate Editor of the IEEE Transactions on Control of Network Systems (2013-2016), as Associate Editor for the IEEE Transactions on Network Science and Engineering (2014-2017), and as Guest Associate Editor of the IEEE Journal on Selected Areas in Communications (2008, 2009).
+He also served as general chair for the North American School of Information Theory (2015).
 He was awarded the C. H. Wilts Prize in 2003 for best doctoral thesis in electrical engineering at Caltech; the S.A.
-Schelkunoff Award in 2005 for best paper in the IEEE Transactions on Antennas and Propagation, a National Science Foundation (NSF) CAREER award in 2006, an Office of Naval Research (ONR) Young Investigator Award in 2007, the IEEE Communications Society Best Tutorial Paper Award in 2010, and the IEEE Control theory society Ruberti young researcher award in 2012. \end{IEEEbiography}
+Schelkunoff Award in 2005 for best paper in the IEEE Transactions on Antennas and Propagation, a National Science Foundation (NSF) CAREER award in 2006, an Office of Naval Research (ONR) Young Investigator Award in 2007, the IEEE Communications Society Best Tutorial Paper Award in 2010, and the IEEE Control theory society Ruberti young researcher award in 2012.
+He has been elected fellow of the IEEE in 2018, and he was nominated a Guggenheim Fellow for natural sciences, engineering, in 2019. \end{IEEEbiography}